no-im-bk/Learning/_posts/Python/FluentPython/2025-11-14-FluentPython2.md

 # Sorting

-Functions like `list.sort` that only change the reciever should return `None` always.
+Functions like `list.sort` that only change the receiver should return `None` always.

 `list.sort` sorts in-place while `sorted()` creates a new list.